Take a self-guided walking tour by dialing in or downloading mill mile

 Due to a staff training, there will not be any guided tours on 8/27.
 Download or dial into the free mill mile walking tour.
 Learn more More »

 Only one portion of the park is closed - Mary Ellen Kramer Park

 Due to a landscape improvement project, a section of the park, Mary Ellen Kramer Park, and the pedestrian bridge crossing the chasm is closed.
 Project may be completed early in 2015.
 The Great Falls can still be viewed at Overlook Park, 72 McBride Ave.

 A Revolutionary Idea

-Cotton & silk for clothing; locomotives for travel; paper for books & writing letters; Lucky Lindy's plane engine.
+Cotton & silk for clothing; locomotives for travel; paper for books & writing letters; airplanes, & more.
 What do they have in common?
-They all came from the same place!
+They all came from the same place - Paterson, NJ.

 In 1791, Paterson, America's first planned industrial city, was established, centered around the Great Falls of the Passaic River.
 From humble mills would rise industries that changed the face of the United States.

 Alexander Hamilton, founder of Paterson, faced great opposition to his ideas for an industrial America?
 Many government leaders, including Thomas Jefferson, believed the new nation should base its economy, and could grow powerful, through agriculture – growing what it needed and selling the surplus.